-Super thrilled that my latest piece appears on the blog Very Smart Brothas.
+Hey RLD Fam, Super thrilled that my latest piece appears on the blog Very Smart Brothas.
 They are doing a series “America in Black”.
-My piece explores the stereotypes and misconceptions held by all races of what it means to be a black woman.
+My piece explores the stereotypes and … Continue reading You’re So Different: Ok, But What Makes You Black?

 So as many of you know, I am obsessed with spinning.
 Most importantly, spinning at SoulCycle.
 I embarked on a challenge to complete 15 classes in 30 days.
 Between my schedule, exhaustion, and just life, it was a lofty goal for me, but I tried for it anyway.
 Saturday was my 10th class.
 The staff of SoulCycle South Beach left me a card at my spinning bike.
 It was a note of encouragement to keep pushing to my 15 class goal, to show appreciation for my efforts and my loyalty for coming to the studio as a local resident (we get many tourists due to being in South Beach).